What is Enterprise SEO?

 Identify this stakeholder and then involve them in your SEO work.
 Consider pitching this executive first, or otherwise involving them in your strategy development.
 Communicate with them often and be sincere in your efforts to collaborate with them.

-A 97th Floor survey of SEOs revealed that "not enough leadership support" is the biggest challenge SEOs face in getting projects moving.
-The second biggest obstacle, "not enough budget", is often a bi- product of leadership support.
+A 97th Floor survey of SEOs revealed that "not enough leadership support" is the biggest challenge enterprise SEOs face in getting projects moving.
+The second biggest obstacle, "not enough budget", is often a byproduct of leadership support.

 Tip 2: Show Pain Points in Storytelling

-To increase the resources coming towards SEO efforts, you need to create urgency by showing the consequences of neglecting SEO—the opportunity cost.
+To increase the resources coming towards enterprise SEO efforts, you need to create urgency by showing the consequences of neglecting enterprise SEO—the opportunity cost.

 In his book Building a StoryBrand: Clarify Your Message So Customers Will Listen, Donald Miller explains, "In stories, the hero is never the strongest character.
 Heroes are often ill-equipped and filled with self-doubt.
 The guide...has conquered the hero’s challenge in their own backstory."

 Show that you understand company goals.
-Position SEO as a guide in your company's growth story.
-Communicate understanding for the leadership's concerns, and establish your own authority as an SEO expert who can help guide the company to greatness.
+Position enterprise SEO as a guide in your company's growth story.
+Communicate understanding of the leadership's concerns, and establish your own authority as an enterprise SEO expert who can help guide the company to greatness.

-This authority can come from case studies, competitive research and analysis of market share, and education in SEO.
+This authority can come from case studies, competitive research, and analysis of market share, and education in enterprise SEO.

 "When dealing with larger organizations, it's common practice to spell out and estimate the positive ROI of action.
 What's less common is to spell out the risks of inaction, but often large, established brands, who have a lot more to lose, find it easier to act on this kind of rationale."